ppfeufer/aa-bulletin-board/README.md

 ```

-### Step 3 - Configure your webserver
+### Step 3: Configure Your Webserver

-Your webserver needs to know from where to serve the uploaded mages of course, so we
+Your webserver needs to know from where to serve the uploaded images, of course, so we
 have to tell it.

 #### Apache

 In your vhost configuration you have a line `ProxyPassMatch ^/static !`, which tells
 the server where to find all the static files.
-We are adding a similar line for the
+We're adding a similar line for the
 media, right below that one.

 Add the following right below the static proxy match: